International Semester in Practice Program

 • Foreign language abilities (please indicate, as precisely as you can, your level of competence).

-Applications are evaluated based on the qualifications of the student to complete the internship program, the quality of the opportunity, how well the opportunity supports the student’s career and academic plans; the student's demonstrated interest in international and comparative law, the student's overall academic and professional record, and any other factors deemed relevant.
+Applications are evaluated based on the qualifications of the student to complete the externship program, the quality of the opportunity, how well the opportunity supports the student’s career and academic plans; the student's demonstrated interest in international and comparative law, the student's overall academic and professional record, and any other factors deemed relevant.

 Students will be notified of the decision made on their applications as soon as practicable.